gulsahsamut/test1/Protocol.md

 8. [Proof-Of-Work](#proof-of-work)

 ## Tracker Program
-* A tracker is a server in this peer - peer network
+* A tracker is a server in this peer to peer network.
 * The tracker keeps track of IP address of the active members and their port number
 * The  members connect to the tracker with respect to the port number and IP address of the tracker (where the tracker process is actively running).
 * When a new member connects to the tracker,